 Penghu Travel Guide

-Location: in the west of Taiwan Island
+Location: in the southeast of Taiwan Island, southeast China

 Jibei Island: It is the largest island among those north islands.
 It has piles of coral fragments, black basalts, various birds, and dense stone weirs.
 A long and narrow beach at its south coast stretches about 750 yards (685 meters) into the sea.
 There you can walk in the waves, play in the water, and appreciate the beautiful sunset.
 Many colorful holiday cottages on the island are for you to stay overnight in.